ICRAR/daliuge/docs/drops.rst

 Input/Output
 ^^^^^^^^^^^^

-I/O can be performed on the data that is represented by a DROP by obtaining a reference to its I/O object and calling the necessary POSIX like methods.
+I/O can be performed on the data that is represented by a DROP by obtaining a reference to its I/O object and calling the necessary POSIX-like methods.
 In this case, the data is passing through the DROP instance.
-The application is free to bypass the DROP interface and perform I/O directly on the data.
+The application is free to bypass the DROP interface and perform I/O directly on the data, in which case it uses the data DROP ``dataURL`` to find out the data location.
+It is the responsibility of the application to ensure that the I/O is occurring in the correct location and using the expected format for storage or subsequent upstream processing by other application DROPs.

-In this case, the application must ensure that the data being written, for example, is placed in the correct location and is in the expected format for storage or subsequent upstream processing by other application DROPs.
-The DFMS provides various commonly used data DROPs with their associated I/O objects.
+The DFMS provides various commonly used data DROPs with their associated I/O storage classes, including in-memory, file-base and S3 storages.

 .. _drop.channels:

 DROP Channels
 ^^^^^^^^^^^^^

-DROPs that are connected by an edge in a physical graph that are deployed on separate nodes or islands from each other are automatically given a Pyro stub (remote method invocation interface) to allow them to communicate with each other.
+DROPs that are connected by an edge in a physical graph but are deployed on separate nodes or islands from each other are automatically given a Pyro stub (remote method invocation interface) to allow them to communicate with each other.
 It's the job of the Master DROP and Island Managers to generate and exchange stubs between DROP instances before the graph is deployed to the various data islands and nodes within islands respectively.
 If there is no DROP separation within a physical graph partition then its implied that the DROPs are going to be executed within a single address space, as a result, basic method calls are used between DROP instances.

 .. _drop.component.iface: